Lucifer Season 5 Release Date | Cast, trailer, storyline, #savelucifer - Mash Viral

 Tom Ellis and Lauren German would likely repeat their roles as Lucifer Morningstar and Detective Chloe Decker.

-Dennis Haysbert was also confirmed as the great boss of the Almighty and Lucifer, who was voiced by author Neil Gaiman in season 3.
+Dennis Haysbert was also confirmed as the great boss of the Almighty and Lucifer, who was voiced in season 3 by author Neil Gaiman.
 Gaiman wrote the graphic novels on which the show is based.

 Inbar Lavi in Lucifer Season 4 First Look (Netflix)